mbdavid/LiteDB/README.md

         IsActive = true
     };

-	// Insert new customer document (Id will be auto-increment generate) col.Insert(customer);
+	// Insert new customer document (Id will be auto-incremented) col.Insert(customer);

 	// Update a document inside a collection